dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/Template method.md

 Consist of Abstract Class which has :<br>
 1)Template method  defining the order or general outline of algo <br>
 2)Hooks - These are methods with default implementation or empty implementation <br>
-the sublass/concrete class can implement them leave unimplemented (and use default implemenation)
+the sublass/concrete class can implement them leave unimplemented (and use default implemenation)<br>
 3) Abstract methods - they are abstract methods - that subclass has to implement <br>